karldreher/fmlint/README.md

 ## Front Matter Lint:  Lint your Markdown Front Matter

 ### Why is this helpful?
-Tools like Hugo can make static sites very easy to implement, especially with healthy theme support and extensibility.
+Tools like Hugo can make static websites very easy to implement, especially with healthy theme support and extensibility.

 A part of what makes Hugo work well is the metadata, known as *front matter*, of the content.